Beatin Hearts

 Beatin Hearts is the debut studio album by New Zealand band Builders.
 It was recorded in August 1982 and released in 1983.
 Characteristically for the band, the album caused typographical difficulties for critics writing about the album, as its title contains an ambiguous character.
 The capital "I" of the word "Beatin" contains a cross bar in the centre, so that it doubles as an "E".
 The title may therefore be read (but not spoken) as both "Beatin' Hearts" and "Beaten Hearts".

 Sessions for the album were held in three days at Progressive Studios in Anzac Ave, Auckland, with Terry King engineering.
 The album was mixed at Progressive.
 The entire project was financed by Flying Nun and steered by Chris Knox and promoter Doug Hood.
-Two years after its initial release the album was purchased by South Indies, who licensed the album to Grapefruit in the USA for 2016 vinyl re-release.
+Two years after its initial release the album was purchased by South Indies, who licensed the album to Grapefruit in the US for 2016 vinyl re-release.
 Flying Nun re-released the album as a CD, in 1994.